Parade (musical): Broadway

-The musical premiered on Broadway at the Vivian Beaumont Theater at Lincoln Center on December 17, 1998 and closed February 28, 1999, after 39 previews and 84 regular performances.
+The musical premiered on Broadway at the Vivian Beaumont Theater at Lincoln Center on December 17, 1998, and ended its limited run on February 28, 1999, after 39 previews and 85 regular performances.
 Directed by Harold Prince, it starred Brent Carver as Leo Frank, Carolee Carmello as Lucille Frank, and Christy Carlson Romano as Mary Phagan.
 Judith Dolan designed costumes for the production.

 Most critics praised the show, especially the score.
 However, the public and some critics received the show coolly.
-A number felt the show took too many liberties in the use of racial slurs.
-When the show closed, Livent had filed for bankruptcy protection (Chapter 11).
+When the show closed, co-producer Livent had filed for bankruptcy protection (Chapter 11).
 Lincoln Center was the other producer solely responsible for covering the weekly running costs.

-US national tour
+US national tour (2000)

 A US national tour, directed by Prince, started at the Fox Theatre in Atlanta, Georgia.
 It ran from June to October 2000, with Jason Robert Brown conducting at some venues.
 It starred David Pittu as Leo, Andrea Burns as Lucille, Keith Byron Kirk as Jim and Kristen Bowden as Mary.

 London

 The first major production in the United Kingdom played at the Donmar Warehouse from September 24 to November 24, 2007.
 It was directed by Rob Ashford and starred Lara Pulver as Lucille, Bertie Carvel as Leo, Jayne Wisener as Mary and Stuart Matthew Price as Young Soldier/Frankie.
 Pulver was nominated for the 2008 Laurence Olivier Award for Best Actress in a Musical and Carvel was nominated for Best Actor in a Musical.
 A double-CD cast recording of this production has been released by First Night Records.
 The recording includes new material written by Brown for the production and contains all songs and dialogue from the Donmar production.
-The large Broadway orchestration was reduced by David Cullen and Brown to a nine piece ensemble consisting of two pianos, accordion, percussion, clarinet, horn and strings.
+The large Broadway orchestration was reduced by David Cullen and Brown to a nine-piece ensemble consisting of two pianos, accordion, percussion, clarinet, horn and strings.

-Another off-West End production opened on August 10, 2011 for a 6-week engagement ending September 17, at the Southwark Playhouse's Vault Theatre.
-It was directed by Thom Southerland, with musical staging by Tim Jackson.
-Alastair Brookshaw played Leo, Laura Pitt-Pulford was Lucille, Simon Bailey was Tom and Mark Inscoe was Hugh.
+Another off-West End production opened on August 10, 2011, for a 6-week engagement ending September 17, at the Southwark Playhouse's Vault Theatre.
+It was directed by Thom Southerland, with musical staging by Tim Jackson, starring Alastair Brookshaw as Leo, Laura Pitt-Pulford as Lucille, and featuring Simon Bailey as Tom Watson and Mark Inscoe as Hugh Dorsey.

-Los Angeles

-Parade was staged at the Neighborhood Playhouse in Palos Verdes Estates, California, from July 9, 2008.
-The production was directed by Brady Schwind.
-The production starred Craig D'Amico as Leo, Emily Olson as Lucille and Alissa Anderegg as Mary.

-The Donmar production transferred to the Mark Taper Forum, Los Angeles, California, in September 2009, for a run through November 15, 2009.
-Pulver reprised her role as Lucille opposite T. R. Knight as Leo.
-The cast also included Michael Berresse, Christian Hoff, Hayley Podschun, Rose Sezniak and Phoebe Strole.